MontiCore/monticore/docs/BestPractices-CLI.md

 * The generated JAR can be found in 'target/libs'

 **Example:**
-For a language projekt `myLang` we have to implement the `MyLangTool.java` located in the package `de.monticore`.
+For a language projekt `MyLang` we have to implement the `MyLangTool.java` located in the package `de.monticore`.
-This automatically generates the executable JAR `myLang-cli.jar`
+This automatically generates the executable JAR `MCMyLang.jar`

 In general, the template can be customized by specifying the corresponding main class and JAR name definitions.